 How do you pronounce “balayage”

 This is probably the most important thing you will learn in this blog post.
 It’s pronounced BAH-LEE-AHGE.

 It comes from the French word balayer that means “to sweep”.

 What is a partial balayage?

-It is still freehand painting of product, but a partial balayage will only be applied to a portion of your gorgeous mane.
-This will most likely be face framing pieces or the top layers of your hair.
+It is still a freehand painting of the product, but a partial balayage will only be applied to a portion of your gorgeous mane.
+This will most likely be face-framing pieces or the top layers of your hair.
 Essentially the most visible parts of your hair.

-Choosing to do a partial balayage means that parts of your hair is still color treated but it takes lesser time and of course costs a little less too.
+Choosing to do a partial balayage means that parts of your hair are still color-treated but it takes lesser time and of course, costs a little less too.
 I suppose this is a great option if your hair has been processed in the past or if you simply want a slight update to your natural base.